 The Michigan State University Rodeo Club originated in 1969.
 The club is a member of the National Intercollegiate Rodeo Association (NIRA).
 We strive to keep the traditions and heritage of the American sport of rodeo alive.

-Honored as five-time recipient of
+Honored as six-time recipient of

 Indoor Professional Rodeo of the Year

 As a club, the students organize and promote Michigan State University’s annual rodeo, the Spartan Stampede.
 This event is run completely by college students.
 The Spartan Stampede is recognized by the International Professional Rodeo Association (IPRA).